Saturday, June 1, 2024

 MS 65, fol.
 129v

-So, a donkey (or mule or horse) was denied food for three days to make sure that it would be really hungry on the day appointed for the test.
+So, a donkey (or mule or horse, depending on the version of the story) was denied food for three days to make sure that it would be really hungry on the day appointed for the test.
 Then the beast was taken to the location for the test, usually said to be the town square.
 Food was offered to the hungry animal.
 At that point Anthony raised the Host and prayed “Creature of God, in His name, I command you to come here to adore Him, so that it will give truth to all, of the Real Presence of Jesus in the Blessed Sacrament of the Eucharist.”
-Surprising the unbelievers and the skeptics and even some of the faithful the animal ignored the food in order to approach Anthony and kneel before the Host, thus proving that even dumb animals believed in the transformation of bread into the Body of Christ.
+Surprising the unbelievers and the skeptics and even some of the faithful, the animal ignored the food in order to approach Anthony and kneel before the Host, thus proving that even dumb animals believed in the transformation of bread into the Body of Christ.
 The heretic who had challenged Anthony came to believe through this miracle.
 2

 From the Gualenghi-d'Este Hours